meryam-akhundova/personal-website/README.md

 npm start
 ```

-## Deployment
+## deployment

-### Deploy to Vercel
+### deploy to vercel

-1. Push your code to GitHub
+1. push your code to GitHub
-2. Import your repository on [Vercel](https://vercel.com)
+2. import your repository on [Vercel](https://vercel.com)
-3. Connect your domain (meryamakhundova.com) in Vercel settings
+3. connect your domain in Vercel settings
-4. Deploy!
+4. deploy

 ## project structure